-If you have bad credit it can be difficult to know where to turn if you need a loan.
-Sometimes there’s no way around it, you simply need to borrow money to get you out of a financial pinch – but where can you turn?
-Fortunately, if you have bad credit you’re not alone, it’s an issue that affects a large number of people, so the financial industry has developed a series of options specifically catered to those with bad credit.
+If you have bad credit, it can be difficult to know where to turn if you need a loan.
+Sometimes there’s no way around it.
+You need to borrow money to get you out of a financial pinch – but where can you turn?
+Fortunately, if you have bad credit, you’re not alone, it’s an issue that affects a large number of people, so the financial industry has developed a series of options specifically catered to those with bad credit.

 If your personal credit score is poor, don’t worry – there are always options open to you.

 As you go through your life, every financial decision you make impacts your “credit score”.
-The credit score is a snapshot of your financial situation and your financial history, used by all manner of financial institutions to make a decision about your application.
-Your credit score will be considered in everything from taking out a new phone contract, to applying for a car loan, or even trying to get a mortgage.
+The credit score is a snapshot of your financial situation and your financial history, used by all manner of financial institutions to decide on your application.
+Your credit score will be considered in everything from taking out a new phone contract to applying for a car loan or even trying to get a mortgage.

-A “bad credit score” indicates that you have had a history of financial difficulties, which makes you a higher risk to lend to.
+A “bad credit score” indicates that you have had a history of financial difficulties, making you a higher risk to lend to.

-Bad credit can be the result of a number of different things.
+Bad credit can be the result of several different things.
 Mostly bad credit comes as a result of not paying your bills and debts on time.
-If you default on loans they will affect your credit score.
+If you default on loans, they will affect your credit score.
 Home foreclosure, bankruptcy, car repossession, financial judgements against you – these types of things will all negatively affect your credit score and make it harder for you to get new loans.